mobiletoly/moviex-backend/README.md

 ```
 (primary adapter: /apigateway/internal/adapters/primary/apiserver)
      ↓
-   (input use case: /apigateway/internal/core/usecase)
+   (input use case - business logic: /apigateway/internal/core/usecase)
         ↓
       [ output port interface: /apigateway/internal/core/output ]
-      (implementation of port, secondary adapter: /apigateway/internal/adapters/remoting)
+      (implementation of port - secondary adapter: /apigateway/internal/adapters/remoting)
 ```

-All platform specific calls and functionality (such as calling gRPC services in API Gateway or database interaction in Film and User services) reside in folder `adapters/` (e.g. `adapters/remoting/` folder contains gRPC clients).
-All the directories in `adapters/` called "secondary (or driven) adapters".
-Notable exception in this layout is directory called `adapters/primary` - this is where our "primary (or driver) adapter" resides.
+All platform-specific calls and functionalities (such as calling gRPC services in API Gateway or database access in Film and User services) reside in folder `adapters/` (e.g. `adapters/remoting/` folder contains gRPC clients).
+All directories in `adapters/` called "secondary (or driven)" adapters.
+Notable exception in this layout is directory called `adapters/primary` - this is where our "primary (or driver)" adapter resides.
-Primary adapter is an entry point for application, something that receives commands from the outside world and passes it down-streams - it can be a web server or command-line app handler.
-In our case we have `adapter/primary/apiserver` - this is our GraphQL-based server that can receive GraphQL-based POST requests from external clients.
-Primary adapter should not communicate with secondary adapters directly (more over, even secondary adapters should not communicate to each other).
+Primary adapter is an entry point for an application, something that receives commands from the outside world and passes it downstream - it can be a web server or command-line app handler.
+In our case we have `adapter/primary/apiserver` - this is our GraphQL-based server that receives GraphQL-based POST requests from external clients.
+Primary adapter should not communicate with secondary adapters directly (moreover, secondary adapters should not communicate with each others directly).
 Instead, primary adapter should communicate with business logic (that resides in `core/` directory) via what's called Use Cases (business logic layer) and use cases will communicate with secondary adapters via Output Ports.
-This output ports are interfaces and implemented by secondary adapters.
-Secondary adapters usually convert business logic entities into repository entities and then call repository functionality.
+These output ports are interfaces declared in `core/` directory and are implemented by secondary adapters.
+Secondary adapters usually convert business logic entities into platform-specific repository entities and call repository functionality after that.

-So in a nutshell here is how it looks like
+So here is an example of how it looks for our API Gateway:

 1. Primary adapter `adapters/primary/apiserver` receives GraphQL request to fetch all films.
 In our case call is processed by function in `adapters/primary/apiserver/graph/film.resolvers.go` (this is how gqlgen library works).
-2. API server (specifically function in `film.resolvers.go` file) routes this request to business logic that resides in `core/usecase/film.go` (`FetchFilms` function).
-Usually you can have some business logic here, but we don't do too much in API Gateway and simply call remoting service to communicate with another service.
+2. Handler in `film.resolvers.go` file routes this request to business logic that resides in `core/usecase/film.go` (`FetchFilms` function).
+Usually you can provide more business logic here (e.g. to add caching requests), but we don't do too much in API Gateway and simply call remoting service to communicate with another service.
 We do this via calling output port - function `FetchFilms` declared in interface `outport.FilmRemoting` that resides in core business logic file `core/outports/remoting.go`.
-3. In our case secondary adapter `adapters/remoting` will be called because it has functionality implementing FetchFilms port.
+4. In our case secondary adapter `adapters/remoting` will be called because it has functionality implementing FetchFilms port.
 Normally adapter's job is to convert business logic entities into repository entities.
-In our case the input for adapter will be GraphQL models generated by gqlgen library according to GraphQL specification and adapter will convert it to protobuf models that can be consumed by gRPC calls.
-Then adapter calls gRPC repository function that suppose to perform remote call to Films service.
+In our case the input for adapter will be GraphQL model generated by gqlgen library according to GraphQL specification and adapter will convert it to protobuf model that can be consumed by gRPC call.
+Then adapter calls gRPC repository function that suppose to perform remote gRPC call to Films service.
 Once response is received from Films service - then adapter will convert protobuf response message into GraphQL model and return it back to business logic layer that called the adapter.
 In our case Use Case receives a response and returns it back to primary adapter (GraphQL server) that sends it back to a caller.

 # Project structure

-Since all services are written in Go - we have decided to keep them in one parent directory.
+Since all our services are written in Go - we have decided to keep them in one parent directory.
 It greatly simplifies a development and debugging and makes sharing common code much easier.
-While code is in a single directory, the build process still generates separate executable files for microservices, separate Dockerfiles are used etc.
-Note, that we heavily use `internal` directories.
-This is to separate source code from different service and make it inaccessible to each other.
+Even if code is in a single directory, the build process still generates separate executable files for microservices, separate Dockerfiles are used etc. Note, that we heavily use `internal` directories.
+This is to separate source code from different services and make it isolated from each other.

 Let's examine project structure to simplify our navigation.